UACSc343Spring2021/assignments/PM3.md

   be used to help readability.
 - There should be some persistent way for us to navigate between sections.
 - The title should have your group name.
-- The report content should be 640 pixels wide with a 12 point sans-serif font for the report text.
+- The report content should be 640 pixels wide with ann at-least-12-point sans-serif font for the report text.
 - Sections of the report and navigation should not occlude each other